Toxcastel/crud-firebase-js/README.md

 1. Basic config

     - By creating a basic HTML form, at the end of the body tag we'll add type="module" so we can use it as a module where we export and import functions.
     - firebase.js file will have the basic config from the firebase documentation

 2. Firestore config

     - At index.js we'll start by adding an eventListener that will take the values from title and description and use the function saveTask imported from our firebase.js
     - Firebase.js has the basic configuration of our database, which was imported as CDN

+3. Snapshot

+    - We'll use firestore onSnapshot to reload things from database when something happens